brianjgamble/exercises-for-programmers/README.md

 ## Overview

-I'm working through the book [Exercises for Programmers: 57 Challengs to Develop Your Coding Skills](https://pragprog.com/book/bhwb/exercises-for-programmers), and I will implement the first 52 exercises in Elixir.
-(I'll address the last five later since they are full programs.)
+I'm using the book [Exercises for Programmers: 57 Challengs to Develop Your Coding Skills](https://pragprog.com/book/bhwb/exercises-for-programmers) as a source of unique exercises that I will implement in Elixir.

 [View the [table of contents](http://media.pragprog.com/titles/bhwb/TOC.pdf) for a list of the exercises.]